dixe/Game-in-rust/README.md

 - [ ] left and right leg move one at a time

+# New models

+## Weapon

+fx a hammer
+* Model with name "hammer" all lower case, and inner model name "model"
+* Hitbox objects that are child of "hammer" model: "hammer_hitbox_01", "hammer_hitbox_02" both model name and mesh data name
+* weapons gets grapped at world origin 0,0,0

 # Cool stuff
 distortion shader fx https://lindenreid.wordpress.com/2018/03/05/heat-distortion-shader-tutorial/#:~:text=The%20basic%20premise%20of%20the,uses%20to%20sample%20that%20texture.

 ## future improvments/ challanges
 - [ ] Hitboxes from bones/some bones. fx arms and legs